 Washington and Lee University encourages employees to make healthy lifestyle choices and offers a variety of wellness programs for employees and their dependents.
-Weight Watchers at Work, an integrated approach to weight loss that emphasizes good eating choices, healthy habits, a supportive environment and exercise is built on four basic principles:
+Weight Watchers uses an integrated approach to weight loss that emphasizes good eating choices, healthy habits, a supportive environment and exercise.
+The program is built on four basic principles:

 - weight loss should be healthy;